 Initial growth in the spring consists of shoot elongation (on both the terminal leader and lateral branches), followed by a cessation of growth, often referred to as bud "setting."
 The normal bud set consists of a terminal bud, surrounded by lateral buds.
 As each growth flush occurs, the terminal bud produces more growth than do lateral buds.

 Many Christmas tree species have only one growth flush each year.
 Virginia pine is an exception and may have from two to four growth flushes during the growing season, depending upon rainfall, temperature and fertility.

 At the base of each group (fascicle) of needles is a dormant and undeveloped fascicular bud.
 Fascicular bud development is normally suppressed by growth hormones produced in terminal and lateral buds.

-When those terminal and lateral buds are removed, fascicular buds are stimulated to grow and develop into shoot buds.
+When those terminal and lateral buds are removed, fascicular and latent branch buds are stimulated to grow and develop into shoot buds.
 The effect is most noticeable on dormant buds just below the cut.
 The number and vigor of buds that develop depend primarily upon stem diameter, location on tree (terminal or lateral branches) and time of year when cut.

 Like most species, shaping requirements for Virginia Pine vary according to site fertility, climate and market preference.

 Generally, corrective shaping (pruning) should be done during the dormant season, but can be done at any time of the year.
 In the first growing season after planting, some seedlings may continue growing, with new growth reaching 15 to 18 inches before budset in the fall.
 It may be necessary to nip back the tops of the more vigorously growing seedlings, but don't cut them back too severely or it will just create more branches to prune.

 In late winter of the second year, corrective pruning of multiple leaders and excessive lateral growth should be completed.
 This is also a good time to remove the lowest branches to begin forming the "handle."